wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     _New Zealand representative_ means a person who is for the time being a head of mission or head of post (within the meaning of [section 2][96] of the Foreign Affairs Act 1988) or a person assigned or reassigned to service overseas under [section 6][97] of that Act

-    _service marriage_ means a marriage solemnised outside New Zealand at a time when the person who solemnised it, and at least 1 party to it, is a member of a naval, military, or air force raised in New Zealand, and the person who solemnised it---
+    _service marriage_ means a marriage solemnised outside New Zealand at a time when the person who solemnised it, and at least one party to it, is a member of a naval, military, or air force raised in New Zealand, and the person who solemnised it---

     *   (a) is both a chaplain and a marriage celebrant; or